1) Why did you develop your diff text software when there are so many other text comparison utilities around?

 5) Should I pay for this software?

 If you think the software has saved you some time, then the answer is that any money you pay us will be appreciated.
+Certainly if you are using this as part of your work, and you have finished any evaluation of this website, you should get your company or organization to pay.
 Our Optional Payment button uses PayPal and you can choose how much to pay us.
 If lots of people use our facility, then the money will pay for the extra bandwidth charges.

 Linking to www.diff-text.com will help us.